equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 The default alias is configured by the [`dnsAppAlias` setting](../reference-radix-config/#dnsappalias) in the `radixconfig.yaml` file.

 There is currently no way to specify custom DNS aliases (i.e. to choose your own custom domain), although this is a feature that is being considered.

+## External alias

+It is possible to have multiple custom DNS aliases (i.e. to choose your own custom domain) for the application.
+The _external alias_ needs to point to a component marked as public.
+The _external alias_ can have any URL, which can be used as the public URL for accessing the application, as long as the application developer provides a valid certificate for the alias.

+The external alias is configured by the [`dnsExternalAlias` setting](../reference-radix-config/#dnsexternalalias) in the `radixconfig.yaml` file.